programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ### Themes: Changing Static Elements

 Since the appearance of a graph is crucial for effectively communicating different insights, ggplot2 provides themes to help customize your visualizations further.
-These themes emphasize different aspects of the data, whether you're focusing on spatial relationships between cities, or demographic patterns across regions, for example.
+These themes control the non-data elements of the plot, such as the background color, axis labels, and font styles.

 Setting a theme is very simple: just apply it as a new layer using the `+` operator.
 Here's a classic dark-on-light theme: